 Spousal or child support agreements are an integral part of the divorce process and can help protect you and your family from financial burdens.
 The State of New York enforces all court-ordered child and spousal support agreements and any violation must be brought forth to an attorney, right away.

 If you have questions regarding the establishment of a support agreement, or if you are looking to enforce a violation, contact an Nassau & Suffolk County divorce lawyer from Blumberg, Cherkoss, Fitz Gibbons, Blumberg, LLP today.
-Our team of dedicated legal professionals has years of experience in handling complex cases, and we stand ready to help you, too.
+Our team of dedicated legal professionals has years of experience in handling complex cases involving families, and we stand ready to help you, too.

-Start exploring your legal options.
+Start exploring your legal options for your family law case.
 Contact our offices today to request a consultation.

 Determining Spousal or Child Support